-For a century you have defended, guarded and protected traditions of liberty and freedom, of right and justice.
+For a century you have defended, guarded, and protected traditions of liberty and freedom, of right and justice.
 Let civilian voices argue the merits or demerits of our processes of government; whether our strength is being sapped by deficit financing, indulged by federal paternalism grown too mighty, by power groups grown too arrogant, by politics grown too corrupt, by crime grown too rampant, by morals grown too low, by taxes grown too high, by extremists grown too violent; whether our personal liberties are as thorough and complete as they should be.
 These great national problems are not for your professional participation or military solution.
 Your guidepost stands out like a ten-fold beacon in the night, Duty, Honor, Country.

 You are the leaven which binds together the entire fabric of our national system of defense.
 From your ranks come the great captains who hold the nation’s destiny in their hands the moment the war tocsin sounds.
 The Long Gray Line has never failed us.
 Were you to do so, a million ghosts in olive drab, in brown khaki, in blue and gray, would rise from their white crosses thundering those magic words, Duty, Honor, Country.”

-When he was done, Bohrn look up from the page he was holding and, with a deliberateness that unnerved even the most battle harden among them, fixed each and member of his staff with a long, lingering stare.
+When he was done, Bohrn looked up from the page he was holding and, with deliberateness that unnerved even the most battle hardened among them, he fixed each and every member of his staff with a long, lingering stare.
 When he had finished doing so, he stood up, causing all those in the corps conference room to spring to their feet.
 “Gentlemen, that is all.”
 With that, the commanding general of the soldiers who had been ordered to suppress what was being labeled as an insurrection against the federal government came about sharply and left the room, leaving in his wake senior officers who were more than a little puzzled and confused.
 It was a state of affairs that did not last long.

 The